 Do not miss the best cenotes of merida and surroundings

 How to walk the Route of the Convents

 - CAR RENTAL: many travelers are encouraged drive through the tranquil Yucatan Peninsula.
 At your own pace and you get everywhere.
 If you decide to do it on your own, I recommend you stay a couple of days or more in this area, much to discover.

 - TOUR WITH AGENCY: Mérida's travel agencies offer tours of the Convents Route.

 - COLLECTIVE TRANSPORT: from Mérida depart collectively to Muna, or any of the towns for which you want to start the Route of the Convents.

-It is special to visit this Yucatecan area where the Maya was evangelized without losing their ancestral customs and ceremonies.
-By visiting this area, you will experience the current Mayan tradition.
-The Route of the Convents It is a wonderful excuse to populate, learn and imbibe stories and people.
+It is special to tour this Yucatecan area where the Mayan people were evangelized without losing their ancestral customs and ceremonies.
+By populating this area you will experience the current Mayan tradition up close.
+The Route of the Convents is a wonderful excuse to populate, learn and soak up stories and people.

 - Offers on flights international and national ..

 - Find the accommodation with the best offers from Booking.com.